 The Covid-19 pandemic and subsequent restrictions have presented challenges for domestic abuse services, with lockdown measures widely perceived to have exacerbated and escalated the risk of domestic abuse.
 Domestic abuse demand on Nottinghamshire Police dipped during lockdown then rose as restrictions were eased.
 Demand in the county continues to be higher than expected.
-Nottinghamshire's DSVA Helpline has experienced very high demand and some co-commissioned support services rising from moderate to severe pressure in August 2020.
-Mitigation is in place to reduce pressure to back to moderate in early September.
+Nottinghamshire's DSVA Helpline has experienced very high demand and co-commissioned support services have been under moderate pressure during the pandemic, rising to severe pressure at times.
+Mitigation has been in place since April 2020 to help manage operational pressures.